 To connect to a content source:

-- Enter a Source name.
-The name is for your own internal use and doesn't appear elsewhere.
+- Enter a source name.
+This name is for your own internal use and does not appear externally.

 - Ooyala: API key and API secret